Hibiscus Tea: Benefits, How To Make, Side Effects

 A particular species of hibiscus may help treat diabetes and improve insulin sensitivity.

-The petals of Hibiscus sabdariffa (another species of hibiscus) have phytochemicals like cyanidin 3, rutinocod, delphinidin, galactose, hibcitin, ascorbic acid, citric acid, anthocyanins, beta-carotene, and sitosterol.
+The petals of Hibiscus sabdariffa (another species of hibiscus) have phytochemicalsi XA chemical compound present in fruits and vegetables that helps fight bacteria and fungal infections. like cyanidin 3, rutinocod, delphinidin, galactose, hibcitin, ascorbici XA vitamin that plays a vital role in preventing infections, healing wounds, and supporting the immune system. acid, citric acid, anthocyanins, beta-carotene, and sitosterol.

 In studies, an infusion of this hibiscus tea, thrice a day for four weeks, was found to have a positive effect on type 2 diabetes.
 Also, this tea improved the functioning of pancreatic beta-cells (8).